cole-group/presto/README.md

 ---

-Train bespoke SMIRNOFF force fields using a machine learning potential (MLP).
+Train bespoke SMIRNOFF force fields quickly using a machine learning potential (MLP).
 All valence parameters (bonds, angles, proper torsions, and improper torsions) are trained to MLP energies sampled using molecular dynamics.
 Please see the [**documentation**](https://cole-group.github.io/presto/latest/).

 ***Warning**: This code is experimental and under active development.
 It is not guaranteed to provide correct results, the documentation and testing is incomplete, and the API may change without notice.*